astropy/astropy/docs/coordinates/frames.rst

     <ICRS Coordinate: (ra, dec, distance) in (deg, deg, kpc)
         [(1.5, 3.5, 5.0), (2.5, 4.5, 5.0)]>

-An additional operation that way be useful is the ability to extract the data in different representations.
+An additional operation that may be useful is the ability to extract the data in different representations.
 E.g., to get the Cartesian form of an ICRS coordinate::